BOWDON HOCKEY NEW MEMBERS FAQ

 Is there just one kit or do you have a home and away?

-Our home kit is black/red top with black shorts and black/red socks and our away kit is a white top with black shorts and red socks.
+Our home kit is black/red top with black shorts and black/red socks and our away kit is a white top with black shorts and white socks.
 This can change depending on what the opposition kit is wearing so do check with your team manager before each match.

 Do I have to get allocated a shirt number?